erikpeter/fbroc/cran-comments.md

 ## Note

 Sorry, for the early resubmit.
-I was requested to fix a pointer error in the C++ code by Brian Ripley.
+Prof. Ripley kindly pointed a pointer error out to me and requested a fix ASAP.
 This has been done.
+I am very sorry for the extra work.

 ## Tested on
 * local 64 bit Windows 7, R 3.2.0